-Release on temporary licence (ROTL) is an important part of the process of the resettlement and rehabilitation of prisoners.
-For many prisoners, especially those serving long sentences an opportunity to access ROTL is a key element for the preparation of their safe release.
+Release on temporary licence (ROTL) is an important part of the process for the resettlement and rehabilitation of prisoners.
+For many prisoners, especially those serving long sentences, the opportunity to access ROTL is a key element for the preparation of their safe release.
 This gives them the chance to organise work, housing and re-establish relationships with families and their communities.
-This advice if for prisoners aged 18 years old and above.
+This following information is for prisoners aged 18 years old and above.

-The decision to allow ROTL is by rigorous risk assessment and there is no presumption that it will be allowed.
-This includes information on previous release on temporary licence, criminal history, child safeguarding, probation assessment, and the position of the victim, the prisoner’s behaviour during custody and police information.
-Each prison should have the information on their policies for ROTL available to prisoners.
+The decision to allow ROTL is made following rigorous risk assessment and there is no presumption that it will be allowed.
+This assessment will include investigation on previous release on temporary licence, criminal history, child safeguarding, probation assessment, the position of the victim, the prisoner’s behaviour during custody and police information.
+Each prison should have information on their policies for ROTL available to prisoners.

 When a prisoner can apply for ROTL

-Eligibility for the different types of ROTL outlined below, the length and frequency of it depends on many factors and will be determined locally.
+You can find information below on the different types of ROTL and who is eligible outlined below.
+The length and frequency of ROTL depends on many factors and will be determined locally.

 Types of ROTL